 The Sierra Nevada is a dramatic, rugged and extensive mountain range, the highest in Europe after the Alps and the most significant section of the Cordillera Penibética.
-The protected area encompasses 86,208ha of torrential rivers, sheer-sided gorges, stony scree slopes, glacial lakes between snowy summits and, in the foothills of the Alpujarras, cultivated terraces of almond trees and vegetables.
-Popular activities in the region include skiing, hiking, mountain biking and summer camps.
+The protected central area of National Park encompasses 85,883 ha of snowy summits, torrential rivers, sheer-sided gorges, stony scree slopes, glacial lakes.
+An outer protection ring denominated Natural Park of 86,335 ha between the National park and the the foothills such as Alpujarras in the south featuring cultivated terraces of almond trees and vegetables.
+Popular activities in the parks include skiing, hiking, mountain biking and summer camps.
 One can simply travel and discover its fauna and flora, see its lagoons and have an adventure in this vast area of land.

 The Sierra Nevada is a dramatic, rugged and extensive mountain range, the highest in Europe after the Alps and the most significant section of the Cordillera Penibética.
 The protected area… More →

 Standing at an impressive 3,482m above sea level, situated in the Sierra Nevada National Park, Mt.
 Mulhacen is the highest mountain in mainland Spain.
 The mountain is named after the 15th-century… More →

 As you might expect in a place of such beauty there are many excellent signposted and waymarked senderos (walks).
 Make sure you have a good map.
 Details of senderos, maps and walking guides are… More →

 There are few villages on the higher ground in Sierra Nevada because of the severe weather, with strong icy winds and snow for some of the year.
 There are 25 villages in the park and about 10… More →

 Things to see in Sierra Nevada National Park.